 Capital Defending Attorney.
 A Defending Attorney who meets the qualifications for and is on the Capital Defending Attorney Roster. ( )

 Capital Defending Attorney Roster.
-The PDC’s list of Defending Attorneys eligible for appointment by a court to represent an Indigent Person in a Capital Case.
-Some attorneys on the Capital Defending Attorney Roster may not currently be employed or under contract with a county. ( )
+The PDC’s list of Defending Attorneys eligible for appointment by a court to represent an Indigent Person at public expense in a Capital Case. ( )

 Case.
 All related charges against an individual from a single incident, transaction or occurrence filed within a single case number.
 A probation violation or motion for contempt is counted as a separate Case.